 - Arborio Rice - If you don't have Arborio rice, you can swap it with any short-grain rice like Carnaroli Rice, Valencia Rice or Sushi Rice, for your creamy risotto.

-- Shrimp – Replace with sustainably sourced scallops or even chunks of white fish.
+- Shrimp - Replace with sustainably sourced scallops or even chunks of white fish.
+For a crispy seafood dinner, try my cornmeal fried fish.

 - Butter - To make the recipe dairy-free, substitute butter with a vegan butter alternative.